 - Display your most popular blog post for someone who has visited your blog, or promote blog posts of a similar theme to the one they visited.

 - Offer a cross-sell discount for someone who has previously bought something from you, which will benefit them and enhance their experience of the previous purchase.

 Whilst at first glance, the process looks complicated, it isn’t.
 We have helped numerous customers set up visitor profiles in Sitecore to make full use of historical personalisation, and we’d be happy to help you, too.

-Sitecore is an all-powerful digital experience platform that helps you to deliver highly-optimised, personalised experiences for your visitors that means a better customer experience and improved marketing and business results.
+Sitecore is a-powerful digital experience platform that helps you to deliver highly-optimised, personalised experiences that deliver improved marketing and business results.

-If you’re thinking about Sitecore as your website platform and you’d like to know more about it, or if you already have a Sitecore website and you’re having trouble getting under the skin of its marketing features and tool-set, including personalisation, we can help.
+If you’re thinking about Sitecore as your website platform and you’d like to know more about historical personalisation, we can help.